google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Image Placement 01

-Bluetti EB70S in a van or camping setup showing the compact size
+Bluetti EB70S in a camping, van life, or home backup setup showing port panel

 Click to upload